siyengar/verifiable-attribute-based-key-derivation/draft-iyengar-cfrg-voprfmetadata.md

-The security properties of a VOPRF with public metadata are derived from the proof in {{PrivateStats}} that the VOPRF defined here is a PRF even after giving an adversary access to proofs from `PKGen`.
+The security properties of a VOPRF with public metadata are derived from the proof in {{PrivateStats}} that the VOPRF defined here is a PRF even after giving an adversary access to proofs from `PublicKeyGen`.
 The VOPRF defined in
 {{!I-D.irtf-cfrg-voprf}} when combined with attributes results in a PRF output of `PRF(skM, t, x) = a0^t1 * a1^t2 ... * an^tn * H(x)`.